romariohounk/ETF_PR-DMA/README.md

 Users can choose which ETFs to track.

 #### Features:
-* Track all ETFs available on `Bourse Direct` (one of the best French broker if not the best)!
+* Track all ETFs available on one of the best French broker if not the best!
 * Automated reporting based on user parameters
 * Automated technical analysis (TA)
 * Slack notifications for the reporting.
 Emails can be added according to the user's needs.